WendyValbuena/portfolio/STLC/test reporting.md

 ### Scenario 5: Verify that a user can edit an existing rating and/or comment.

-Submit feedback with offensive terms
+Submit feedback and edit comment and stars

 | Step# | Action | Expected outcome | OK/NOK | URL | Link to issue |
 |-------|-------------------------------|-----------------------------------------------------------------------------------------------------|--------|--------------------------|---------------|